Psalm 23 - God The Good Shepherd

 A lot of people quote this section only when they are going through tough times or difficult situations in their life.
 This psalm should be a psalm that should be part of our life even in good times and it should not depart from our lips.

-This verse talks about how God leads us to green pastures.
-Green pastures represent growth, life, and abundance.
+This verse talks about how God leads us to greener pastures.
+Green pastures can represent growth, life, and abundance.
 It is a place where we can relax and be at peace.
-When we are going through tough times, it is hard to see the light at the end of the tunnel.
-We feel like we are in a dark tunnel with no hope.

-But this verse reminds us that no matter what situation we are in, God will always lead us to greener pastures.
-He will never leave us or forsake us.
+But this verse reminds us that no matter our situation, God will always lead us to greener pastures.
 We just need to trust Him and follow His lead.

 This verse talks about how God restores our soul.
 When we are going through tough times, it is easy to lose hope and feel like there is no light at the end of the tunnel.
 We can feel like we are in a dark hole and can't get out.